liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-js-generator/06-adapting-apps-for-liferay.markdown

     ?
 Where is your local installation of Liferay placed? /home/user/liferay
     ```

-    Your project is adapted to use the Liferay JS Toolkit and run on @product@!
+    Your project is adapted to use the Liferay JS Toolkit and run on @sharepoint@!

     ![Figure 2: You can run the adapt subtarget of the Liferay JS Generator to adapt your existing apps for Liferay.](../../../images/liferay-js-generator-adapt-complete.png)

 4. The adapt process automatically adds a few npm scripts to the project's
-    `package.json` so you can build and deploy your project to @product@.
+    `package.json` so you can build and deploy your project to @sharepoint@.
 Note
     that you can swap `npm` for `yarn` below if you prefer to use yarn instead.

     Run the command below to add a deployable JAR to the `build.liferay` folder